Irenep123/phase3-project/README.md

-QuizQuest – Custom Quiz Builder
+QUIZQUEST – CUSTOM QUIZ BUILDER
 QuizQuest is an interactive quiz application that allows users to create custom quizzes, take quizzes created by others, track scores, and browse quizzes by category.
-Built with React on the frontend and Python on the backend, this application provides a seamless quiz experience for both creators and participants.
+Built with React on the frontend and Python on the backend, this application provides a seamless quiz experience for both creators and participants.<BR>

-User Stories
+USER STORIES
 I can create a custom quiz
 I can take quizzes made by others
 I can track my quiz scores
 I can browse quizzes by category

 M.V.P.
 Models/Entities and Relationships
 User
 Category
 Quiz

-Relationships
+RELATIONSHIPS
 User - Quiz (One-to-Many)
 One user can create multiple quizzes